-The protection (or partial-protection if sustainable fishing is permitted) of a reef typically requires the implementation of a Marine Protected Area (MPA) or other area-based conservation measures or management tools (some of which would qualify as Other Effective Area-Based Conservation Measures (OECMs) in accordance with CBD Decision 14/8).
-Best international practice is that these should be designated in accordance with IUCN guidance.113 Such area-based tools for protecting the marine environment have a long history and essentially originated with traditional approaches for managing reefs in the Pacific, developed over centuries (e.g., ^{114,115}).
-Many coral reefs are protected within MPAs that are managed by governments, at state or national level, but increasingly it is recognised that co-management with environmental or community groups is a better approach to MPA governance.116 In many cases local communities are proving successful with locally-managed marine areas (e.g., ^{117,118}).
+The protection-or partial protection if sustainable fishing is permitted-of a reef typically requires the implementation of a Marine Protected Area (MPA) or other area-based conservation measures or management tools-some of which would qualify as Other Effective Area-Based Conservation Measures (OECMs) in accordance with Convention on Biological Diversity (CBD) Decision 14/8.
+Best international practice is that these should be designated in accordance with International Union for the Conservation of Nature (IUCN) guidance 114.
+Such area-based tools for protecting the marine environment have a long history and essentially originated with traditional approaches for managing reefs in the Pacific, developed over centuries (e.g., 115,116).
+Many coral reefs are protected within MPAs that are managed by governments, at state or national level, but increasingly it is recognised that co-management with environmental or community groups is a better approach to MPA governance 117.
+In many cases local communities are proving successful with locally-managed marine areas (e.g., 118,119).